microsoftgraph/msgraph-metadata/specs/permissions.md

 ### pathSets
 The "pathSets" member is a REQUIRED JSON Array.
 Each element of the array is a [pathSet object](#pathSetObject).

+### privilegeLevel
+The "privilegeLevel" member value provides a hint as to the risks of consenting this permissions.
+Valid values include: low, medium and high.

+## <a name="provisioningInfo"></a>Provisioning Info Object

+The provisioning info object contains information related to the deployment of the permission into its environment.
+This object should only contain information that is not required by a consumer of the API and can safely be removed in any public projection of the permissions information.

 ### isHidden
 The "isHidden" member is a boolean value that indicates if a permission should be publicly usable in the API.

 ### requiredEnvironments
 The "requiredEnvironments" member is an array of strings that identifies the deployment environments in which the permission SHOULD be supported.
 When this member is not present, support for all environments is implied.

-### privilegeLevel
-The "privilegeLevel" member value provides a hint as to the risks of consenting this permissions.
-Valid values include: low, medium and high.

-### appIdForConditionalAccessChecks
+### resourceAppId
-TBD
+The "resourceAppId" member value provides an identifier of the resource server that is used to enforce Conditional Access checks for this permission.

-### ownerEmail
+### ownerSecurityGroup
-The "ownerEmail" member is a REQUIRED string that provides a contact mechanism for communicating with the owner of the permission.
+The "ownerSecurityGroup" member is a REQUIRED string that provides a contact mechanism for communicating with the owners of the permission.
 It is important that owners of permissions are aware when new paths are added to an existing permission.

 ## <a name="pathSetObject"></a>PathSet Object
 A pathSet object identifies a set of paths that are accessible have a common set of security characteristics, such as HTTP methods and schemes.
 Ideally, a permission object contains a single pathSet object.
 This indicates that all paths protected by the permission support the same characteristics.
 In practice there are cases where support is not uniform.
 Distinct pathSet objects can be created to separate the paths with varying characteristics.